top of page

 All BESLA scholarship essays and memos should adhere to the following guidelines:

-• Written legal memorandum
+• Written legal memorandum (only include a Brief Answer, Discussion, and Conclusion)

 • Page Limit: Five (5) pages